Freshwater Pearls

 Freshwater pearls are primarily cultivated from two types of mussels: Hyriopsis cumingi (triangle shell) and Hyriopsis schlegeli (Biwa shell), along with other bivalve mussels found in lakes, riverbeds, and creek bottoms in Japan (Biwa pearls and Lake Kasumigaura pearls) and the United States (Mississippi River Basin).

-To learn about other pearl varieties, click the buttons below.
+To learn about other pearl varieties, click below.